 The novel derma friendly adhesive contours to the suprapubic region providing 100% closed secure adhesion of device around the anatomy.
 Silicon based adhesive facilitates trauma free removal and works even in the presence of moderate hair follicles.
 QiVi is a urinary management system designed for non-ambulatory adolescent and adult male patients.
 Hospitals were able to reduce CAUTI rates by over 50% with QiVi.

-Connect with a with a local sales rep at (800) 520 4714 or email us at [email protected] to book a free trial.
+Connect with a with a local sales rep at [email protected] to book a free trial.